 In the interest of safety, we ask that all visitors report to the office to sign in through our automated computer system.
 At that time, visitors will be issued a badge to wear, indicating to the students and staff that they are authorized to be on campus.
 The visitor badge must be worn at all times when they are on school grounds.

-All volunteers must complete an IUSD Volunteer Registration & Screening Information form prior to volunteering.
+All volunteers must complete an IUSD Volunteer Registration & Screening Information form before volunteering.
 Information about volunteering can be found online at https://iusd.org/parents/parent-involvement/volunteers.
 All visitors will need to show photo identification when visiting our school.

-Child Development Center and programming offered via the City of Irvine are a positive alternative for working parents in need of childcare.
-CDC is located on campus in the buildings adjacent to the back of our school.
-The CDC’s hours are from 7:00 a.m. until 6:00 p.m.
+Catalyst Kids, our onsite Child Development Center, and programming offered via the City of Irvine are a positive alternative for working parents needing childcare.
+Catalyst Kids is located on campus in the buildings adjacent to the back of our school.
+The Catalyst Kid’s hours are from 7:00 a.m. until 6:00 p.m.
 They can be reached by calling 949-653-0352.
 The City of Irvine offers after-school programs located at University Community Park.
 If you would like additional information, including fees, please call 949-724-6815.
 To receive information regarding other Irvine childcare facilities, you may call the Irvine Community Services Department at 949-724-6632 or 949-724-6635.

 External Link https://www.cdicdc.org/